kevin-orr/interviewQs/README.md

 # interviewQs
-A collection of technical and non-technical interview questions that I've been asked over the years...and there's a good few of them unfortunately!
+A collection of technical and non-technical interview questions that I've been asked over the years...and there's a good few of them unfortunately!<br>

-Each section may have one or more **sub-section**, for example, there is a **Spring** section under the **Java** heading - ah, you get the idea.
+Each section may have one or more **sub-section**, for example, there is a **Spring** section under the **Java** heading - ah, you get the idea.<br><br>
 Please feel free to use them if you want to and if you've got a few juicy ones then add them!

 # Techie